braze-inc/braze-docs/_docs/_help/help_articles/push/no_push_notification_was_received.md

 ### Push notification caps

 Check the global frequency caps.
-It's possible you did not receive the push notification because your app group has global frequency capping in place and you've already hit your push notification cap for the specified time frame.
+It's possible you did not receive the push notification because your workspace has global frequency capping in place and you've already hit your push notification cap for the specified time frame.

 You can do this by checking [global frequency capping][4] in the dashboard.
 If the campaign is set to abide by frequency capping rules, there will be a number of users impacted by these settings